wongyah/awesome-technical-writing-learning/contributing.md

 Anything that makes this project better is welcome.

-- Correct or imporve descriptions.
+- Add a new category.
+- Add a new resource.
 - Update an exsiting resource.
-- Add a new resource.
 - Remove an obsolete resource.
+- Correct or imporve descriptions.
 - Other improvements that haven't come to my mind.

 ## How to contribute